The Evolution of the Captain System - Forms of Leadership in NPB

 Books about great captains are also helpful

-The captain profile needed in modern NPB is evolving from the traditional lead-by-example type.
+The captain profile needed in NPB of the 2020s is evolving from the traditional lead-by-example type.
 Social media era players have individual platforms, and team communication has diversified.
-Modern captains need communication skills to unite players of different generations and cultural backgrounds.
+Captains in the 2020s need communication skills to unite players of different generations and cultural backgrounds.
 Connecting with foreign players, providing mental care for young players, and respecting veteran pride all demand increasing interpersonal skills.
-In the data-driven modern game, captains also need tactical understanding.
+In the data-driven game of the 2020s, captains also need tactical understanding.
 Captains capable of data-informed situational judgment and bench coordination are increasingly valued.